A History of Lies and Poison

 People who swear off diet sodas often experience withdrawal symptoms such as:

-DIET SODA UPDATE – May 2011: Diet soda heightens risk for stroke, heart attack, and vascular death.
+Diet Soda and increased risk for cardiovascular event: Diet soda heightens risk for stroke, heart attack, and vascular death.
 “The researchers also observed a marginally significant increased risk for vascular events among those who consumed diet soda daily and regular soda once or more a month.”
 [American Stroke Association International Stroke Conference.
 Abstract # P55.
 News conference February 9, 2011 read article]

 As the toxic physiologic effects of aspartame are becoming more widely known, a newcomer has emerged – sucralose, or Splenda®, its brand name.
 It is the sweetener used today in many “sugar-free” foods.
 It’s found in nearly 5,000 food products, as well as pharmaceutical drugs and chewing gum.